ssachis/Portfolio-Website/README.md

 # Portfolio-Website
 Sample Portfolio Website ☆*: .｡. o(≧▽≦)o .｡.:*☆ <br />
 not connected to php yet ^~^ <br />
-javascript of the website has been inspired/taken from https://nad.is/<br />
+css of the website has been inspired/taken from https://nad.is/<br />